agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 # Practical functional patterns for async flow control with Puppeteer, Part 1

 Over the last few weeks Puppeteer tutorials have been extremely popular.<sup>1,</sup><sup>2,</sup><sup>3</sup>  These resources are excellent– they got me interested and up to speed with Puppeteer.
-However, some of the beginner-oriented walk-throughs with Puppeteer are written in a messy [imperative](https://stackoverflow.com/questions/17826380/what-is-difference-between-functional-and-imperative-programming-languages) style, with no functions and just 1 long [async IIFE.](https://gist.githubusercontent.com/silent-lad/374eea183f58be5e37962b4302f8970a/raw/19de860bd6bcf63ef3b32b54c03c28a9e39b4b9b/giantLeap.js)  This is useful for explaining the fundamental concepts of the tool's API, but can get messy and unmaintanable for larger projects.
+However, some of the beginner-oriented walk-throughs with Puppeteer are written in a messy [imperative](https://stackoverflow.com/questions/17826380/what-is-difference-between-functional-and-imperative-programming-languages) style, with no functions and just 1 long [async IIFE.](https://gist.githubusercontent.com/silent-lad/374eea183f58be5e37962b4302f8970a/raw/19de860bd6bcf63ef3b32b54c03c28a9e39b4b9b/giantLeap.js)  This is useful for explaining the fundamental of the API, but can get messy and unmaintanable for larger projects.
 Here are some practical functional patterns I used to organize my Puppeteer project and manage async control flow.

 ## Organizing Page Interactions

-Here is a function that accepts a puppeteer [Browser](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-browser) object and a string url.
+Below is a function that accepts a puppeteer [Browser](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-browser) object and a string url.
 It creates a [Page](https://pptr.dev/#?product=Puppeteer&version=v1.13.0&show=api-class-page) object, and then scrapes an Array of string tags from that page.
-Note that Puppeteer may [not be the ideal tool](https://medium.com/@gajus/it-is-a-really-silly-idea-to-use-puppeteer-to-scrape-the-web-da62a9f3de7e) for every web scraping project (one could use this technique to invoke other Page methods, too):
+Note that Puppeteer may [not be the ideal tool](https://medium.com/@gajus/it-is-a-really-silly-idea-to-use-puppeteer-to-scrape-the-web-da62a9f3de7e) for every web scraping project (but one could use this to organize & arrange the Page methods, too):

 ```typescript
 const async scrapePage = (browser: Browser, url: string) => {